-This Order memorializes actions taken by the New Jersey Board of Public Utilities ("Board" or "BPU") at its November 22, 2013 agenda meeting pertaining to the provision of basic generation service ("BGS") for retail customers who continue to purchase their electric supply from their electric utility company for the period beginning June 1, 2014.
+This Order memorializes actions taken by the New Jersey Board of Public Utilities ("Board" or "BPU") at its November 16, 2015 agenda meeting pertaining to the provision of basic generation service ("BGS") for retail customers who continue to purchase their electric supply from their electric utility company for the period beginning June 1, 2016.

-By Order dated May 29, 2013, in the within matter, the Board directed the electric distribution companies ("EDCs") consisting of Atlantic City Electric Company ("ACE"), Jersey Central Power & Light Company ("JCP&L"), Public Service Electric and Gas Company ("PSE&G"), and Rockland Electric Company ("RECO"), and invited all other interested parties, to file proposals by July 2, 2012 to determine how to procure the remaining one-third of the State's BGS fixed price ("FP") and the annual Commercial and Industrial Energy Pricing ("CIEP") requirements for the period beginning June 1, 2014.
+By Order dated May 19, 2015, in the within matter, the Board directed the electric distribution companies ("EDCs") consisting of Atlantic City Electric Company ("ACE"), Jersey Central Power & Light Company ("JCP&L"), Public Service Electric and Gas Company ("PSE&G"), and Rockland Electric Company ("RECO"), and invited all other interested parties, to file proposals by July 1, 2015 to determine how to procure the remaining one-third of the State's BGS requirements for residential and small commercial customers ("RSCP") and the annual Commercial and Industrial Energy Pricing ("CIEP") requirements for the period beginning June 1, 2016.
 A procedural schedule to address the proposals was also adopted by the Board at that time, including an opportunity for initial written comments, a legislative-type hearing, and final written comments.

-On July 1, 2013, the EDCs filed a Joint Proposal for BGS procurement ("Joint EDC Proposal"), and each EDC also filed a company-specific addendum to the Joint EDC Proposal.
-Also NextEra Energy Power Marketing, LLC ('NEPM") also file a proposal on July 1, 2013.
+On July 1, 2015, the EDCs filed a Joint Proposal for BGS procurement ("Joint EDC Proposal"), and each EDC also filed a company-specific addendum to the Joint EDC Proposal.
 A discovery period followed.
-Initial Comments on the BGS proposals were filed on August 30, 2013.
-Final Comments were filed on September 27, 2013.
+Initial Comments on the BGS proposals were filed on September 4, 2015.
+Final Comments were filed on October 9, 2015.

-Parties that filed either a proposal, comments, or appeared at the public hearing include the EDCs (ACE, JCP&L, PSE&G, and RECO, jointly), National Economic Research Associates ("NERA"), the New Jersey Division of Rate Counsel ("Rate Counsel"), the Retail Energy Supply Association ("RESA"), Nextera Energy Power Marketing, LLC ("NEPM"), Assemblyman Upendra J. Chivukula, and the Independent Energy Producers of New Jersey ("IEPNJ").
+Parties that filed either a proposal, comments, or appeared at the public hearing include the EDCs (ACE, JCP&L, PSE&G, and RECO, jointly), National Economic Research Associates ("NERA"), the New Jersey Division of Rate Counsel ("Rate Counsel"), the Retail Energy Supply Association ("RESA"), Noble Americas Energy Solutions ("Noble"), NextEra Energy Power Marketing, LLC ("NEPM"), and the Independent Energy Producers of New Jersey ("IEPNJ").

 Public hearings were held in each EDC's service territory to allow members of the public to present their views on the procurement process proposed by the EDCs, and the potential effect on customers' rates.
-ACE's public hearing was held on September 17, 2013; PSE&G's public hearing was held on September 17, 2013; RECO's public hearing was held on September 25, 2013, and JCP&L's public hearing was held on September 18, 2013.
+ACE's public hearing was held on September 21, 2015; PSE&G's public hearing was held on September 18, 2015; RECO's public hearing was held on September 9, 2015, and JCP&L's public hearing was held on September 22, 2015.

-The Board also held a legislative-type hearing on September 19, 2013 at its Trenton hearing room, chaired by President Hanna.
+The Board also held a legislative-type hearing on September 28, 2015 at its Trenton hearing room, chaired by President Mroz.
 The purpose of the hearing was to take additional comments on the pending proposals.